 UNM Law Students and Alumna Partner to Improve the Lives of Thousands of New Mexico Families

-By Melissa Lobato, Kateri West & Jessica Arreola
+November 24, 2020 - Melissa Lobato, Kateri West and Jessica Arreola

 When Jessica Arreola and Kateri West sought to help fellow parents in Law School receive support for childcare, they had no idea they would be a part of changing a policy that would help thousands of families throughout New Mexico.